Automorphism groups and linearizability of rational Fano conic bundle threefolds: Automorphism groups of smooth Fano threefolds of 2.18

 \subsubsection{Subgroups of $\Aut (\Line^1\times\Line^2) $ which preserves the branch locus $Z$}

 From the above propositions, in order to compute the automorphism group of $X$, we need to compute $\Aut (\Line^1\times\Line^2; Z) $.
-An example of non-trivial automorphism of $Z$ is a non-trivial involution $\sigma$ acting trivially on $\Line^2$.
+An example of a non-trivial automorphism of $Z$ is a non-trivial involution $\sigma$ acting trivially on $\Line^2$.
 It is unclear whether the above involution $\sigma$ always exists, but if it does exist, it is unique.
 When $\Delta$ is smooth, we have the non-trivial involution associated to the double cover $Z\to \Line^2$, and it acts trivially on $\Line^2$.
-In this section, we consider the question of whether $Z$, when it has the non-trivial involution $\sigma$ acting trivially on $\Line^2$, lifts to $\Line^1\times\Line^2$.
+In this section, we consider the problem of when the non-trivial involution $\sigma$ on $Z$ that acts trivially on $\Line^2$ lifts to $\Line^1\times\Line^2$.

 \begin{lem} Assume that a smooth $(2,2)$-surface $Z$ has the non-trivial involution $\sigma:Z\to Z$ acting trivially on $\Line^2$.
 The preimage of $\Line^2\setminus\{Q_1Q_3=0\}$ under the map $Z\to \Line^2$ is denoted by $U\subset Z$.
 We define